 The dilution ratio will be shown in a form such as “X+Y”.
 For example, 1+9.
 This means you need 1 part of concentrate (X) to 9 parts of water (Y).

 How do you know how much 1 part is?
 Well, that depends on how much chemistry you need.
-You will need 300ml of working strength chemistry per 35mm film, and 500ml per 120 film.
+You will need 300ml of working strength chemistry per 35mm film, and 500ml per 120 film, in a Paterson Tank.